 - Operating system-The source server can be a physical or virtual server running any of the following operating system editions. - Windows Server 2003 or 2003 R2 Datacenter, Enterprise (i386, x64), Standard (i386, x64), Web Server, Small Business Server, or Storage Server Edition.
-Each of the Windows 2003 operating systems require Service Pack 2 or later. - Windows Server 2008 or 2008 R2 Datacenter, Enterprise (i386, x64), Standard (i386, x64), Essential Business Server, Web Server, Foundation Server, Small Business Server (including SBS 2011), or Storage Server Edition - Windows 2012 or 2012 R2 Datacenter, Standard, Essentials, or Foundation Edition - File system-Double-Take supports the NTFS and ReFS file system.
-FAT and FAT32 are not supported.
+Each of the Windows 2003 operating systems require Service Pack 2 or later.
+(Windows 2003 Itanium-based editions are not supported.) - Windows Server 2008 or 2008 R2 Datacenter, Enterprise (i386, x64), Standard (i386, x64), Essential Business Server, Web Server, Foundation Server, Small Business Server (including SBS 2011), or Storage Server Edition - Windows 2012 or 2012 R2 Datacenter, Standard, Essentials, or Foundation Edition - File system-Double-Take supports the NTFS file system.
+FAT, FAT32, and ReFS are not supported.
 For detailed information on other file system capabilities, see Mirroring and replication capabilities on page 9. - System memory-The minimum system memory on each server should be 1 GB.
 The recommended amount for each server is 2 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
 The amount depends on your operating system version and your architecture (32-bit or 64-bit) and ranges from 350-500 MB.